RobertVFrazier/blog-app-mongo/README.md

   - [x] Create a DELETE endpoint to remove a story - should return status 204 with no content

 - [x] Create and wire-up database to endpoints
-  - [ ] Create local Postgres database named `blog-app` (See: `createdb` on [SQL shell basics](https://courses.thinkful.com/node-sql-001v1/assignment/1.1.2) )
+  - [x] Create local Postgres database named `blog-app` (See: `createdb` on [SQL shell basics](https://courses.thinkful.com/node-sql-001v1/assignment/1.1.2) )
   > Note-to-self: If your local database doesn't work, try using ElephantSQL.
-But remember to put the connection string in an environment variable and use `dotenv` to prevent the UN/PW from being pushed to GitHub.
+But remember to put the connection string in an environment variable and use `dotenv` to prevent the UserName/PassWord from being pushed to GitHub.
-- [ ] Create a `stories` table with the following schema.
+- [x] Create a `stories` table with the following schema.
   - 3 Columns:
     - `id`: an autoincrementing integer
     - `title`: regular text.
 Required.